biomedicalinformaticsgroup/cadmus/README.md

 # Cadmus
-This projects is to build full text retrieval system setup for generation of large biomedical corpora from published literature.
+This project is to build a full text retrieval system setup for generation of large biomedical corpora from published literature.

 ## Requirements